dtvillafana/dotfiles-nix/README.md

 gpg-agent --daemon
 ```

+# First time setup notes
-first time setup may require setting vir password from root account with passwd
+1. first time setup may require setting vir password from root account with passwd
+2. you also might have to ssh into predefined ssh hosts to add them to known hosts